Azure/app-service-linux-docs/Runtime_Support/php_support.md

 ## Support Timeline

 App Service updates existing stacks after they become available from each community.
-Please reffer to the official [PHP Official Support timeline](https://www.php.net/supported-versions.php) for the most up to date version support information.
+Please reffer to the official [PHP support timeline](https://www.php.net/supported-versions.php) for the most up to date version support information.

 You can find the list of supported versions using the [list-runtimes](https://learn.microsoft.com/cli/azure/webapp?view=azure-cli-latest#az-webapp-list-runtimes) command from the Azure CLI. `az webapp list-runtimes` will list all the versions that are currently supported (not EOL) for a given runtime.